 Apart from exceptional circumstances you must make your claim within 3 years of the injury/accident occurring.
 Once your claim has been validated you will undergo medical assessment from a medical consultant.

 Beginning a claim for medical negligence can mark the start of a long journey for some clients.
 Fine details of the case need to be examined, often including those of a personal nature.
-However, all these elements are important in our ultimate aim of getting you the maximum amount of compensation you deserve.
+However, all these elements are important in our ultimate aim of getting you the maximum amount of personal injury compensation you deserve.

 Here are just some of the many testimonials we receive from past clients.